Install Groovy

 1.2.
 Snapshots

 For those who want to test the very latest versions of Groovy and live on the bleeding edge, you can use our snapshot builds.
-As soon as a build succeeds on our continuous integration server a snapshot is deployed to Artifactory’s OSS snapshot repository.
+As soon as a build succeeds on our continuous integration server a snapshot is deployed to this repository.
+These snapshots are not official releases and are intended for integration testing by the development community prior to official versions being released.
+We welcome any feedback.

 1.3.
 Prerequisites

-Groovy 2.4 requires Java 6+ with full support up to Java 8.
+Groovy 4.0 requires Java 8+ with support for up to Java 16.

 2. Maven Repository

-If you wish to embed Groovy in your application, you may just prefer to point to your favourite maven repositories or the JCenter maven repository.
+If you wish to embed Groovy in your application, you may just prefer to point your build to your favourite maven repository or the Groovy artifactory instance.
+Please see the download page for available modules for each Groovy version.

 3. SDKMAN!
 (The Software Development Kit Manager)